bhk/scam/reference.md

     or `tracing`.

 The text string used to specify tracing is, in its simplest form, a list of function names.
-Further, These may be suffixed with a `:` and then an "action" to select alternative instrumentation.
-Possible actions include:
+Further, these may be suffixed with a `:` and then an "mode" to select alternative instrumentation.
+Possible modes include:

- - `t` : Print the function name and arguments when it is called and its return value on exit.
-This is the default action.
+ - `t` : Print the function name and arguments when it is called and its name and return value on exit.
+This is the default mode.

+ - `f` : Print just the function name on entry and exit.

  - `c` : Count the number of times that the function is invoked.
-When the program exits, this information will be written to stdout.
+Function counts will be written to stdout when tracing is removed.
+This can occur when `(tracing ...)` completes, or when `(untrace ...)` is called, or after `main` returns otherwise.

  - `x<N>` : Evaluate the function body N times each time the function is invoked.  <N> must be a positive number or the empty string (which is treated as 11).

+ - `-` : Exclude the function(s) from instrumentation.
+Any functions
+         matched by this entry will be skipped even when they match other entries in the specification string.
+This does not depend on the ordering of entries.
+For example, `(trace "a% %z:-")` will instrument all functions whose names begin with `a` except for those whose names end in `z`.

 In place of a function name a pattern may be provided to match multiple functions.
 In a pattern, the `%` character is a wildcard that will match